DJOPRO-YT/ArduConsole/README.md

 # ArduConsole
-ArduConsole is a ATMEGA328 based Open-Source Console designed to be modular and easy to modify
+ArduConsole is a ATMEGA328 based Open-Source Console designed to be modular, easy to modify and affordable.